-History of the American People, commonly called HIST 204, is a one-semester survey course at Pepperdine required of most students.
+Known as HIST 204, History of the American Peoples–it’s plural; kindly forgive the little error in the photo above–is a one-semester survey course at Pepperdine required of most students.
 Below is some basic information to students interested in my class.

 - Lectures & small groups (15%).
 For most classes, I usually have a mix of lecture and small groups, in which students analyze together visual or written primary sources.
 Attendance and small groups account for over 15% of the course grade.